isc-projects/bind9/doc/arm/reference.rst

 option is intended to be used when a remote server reacts badly to a given EDNS version or higher; it should be set to the highest version the remote server is known to support.
-Valid values are 0 to 255; higher values will be silently adjusted.
-This option will not be needed until higher EDNS versions than 0 are in use.
+Valid values are 0 to 255; higher values are silently adjusted.
+This option is not needed until higher EDNS versions than 0 are in use.

-The ``max-udp-size`` option sets the maximum EDNS UDP message size ``named`` will send.
-Valid values are 512 to 4096 bytes (values outside this range will be silently adjusted).
-This option is useful when you know that there is a firewall that is blocking large replies from ``named``.
+The ``max-udp-size`` option sets the maximum EDNS UDP message size ``named`` sends.
+Valid values are 512 to 4096 bytes; values outside this range are silently adjusted.
+This option is useful when there is a firewall that is blocking large replies from ``named``.

 The ``padding`` option adds EDNS Padding options to outgoing messages, increasing the packet size to a multiple of the specified block size.
 Valid block sizes range from 0 (the default, which disables the use of EDNS Padding) to 512 bytes.
-Larger values will be reduced to 512, with a logged warning.
+Larger values are reduced to 512, with a logged warning.
 Note: This option is not currently compatible with no TSIG or SIG(0), as the EDNS OPT record containing the padding would have to be added to the packet after it had already been signed.